System Design Space

 Mobile constraints

-Supports architecture choices under battery, memory, network, and background limitations.
+Supports architecture decisions under battery, memory, network, and background limits.

 Client-server contracts

-Improves API and sync design for unstable networks and offline user behavior.
+Improves API and sync design for unstable networks and local-first mobile behavior.

 Runtime behavior

-Explains how app lifecycle constraints shape reliability and user experience.
+Explains how app lifecycle constraints shape reliability and user experience on the device.

 Interview realism

-Adds practical depth for mobile system design scenarios with device-level constraints.
+Adds practical depth to mobile architecture scenarios with device-level constraints.

 Source